 Rev. Alfred Daves was born on July 27, 1937.
 He is one of 13 children born to Joe and Pearl Daves in Wayne County Missouri.
 His family moved to Illinois in the mid-1940's and were invited to the "chicken house" where a group of people were gathering for church services in Wood River, Illinois.
 In 1948, his mother was invited to go with some of the sisters in the church to a Camp Meeting in Shepherdsville, Kentucky.
 When she returned home, she told her husband and family of how the Lord had opened her eyes to the body of Christ.

 In 1955, Rev. Alfred Daves was called into the Ministry.
 He became the new pastor of the Wood River assembly after the death of Rev. Gorman in 1975.
-He has pastored churches in Hannibal and Moberly, Missouri, Bowling Green, Kentucky, and is one of the Trustees of Gospel of the Kingdom Campground.
+In July 1986, the Wood River church moved to Godfrey, Illinois, which is we are are located present day.